It’s really easy to create a landing page.

 Say your two major traffic sources are – Facebook Ads and Google AdWords.

-You need to run tests on both the platforms individually.
+You need to run a split test on both the platforms individually.
 Only then will you find the optimal ad headline, copy, images and CTA that are most appealing to your different market segments.

 Here is an example on how to segment and conduct a smarter analysis of your traffic.